bmkramer/preprint_review_metadata/README.md

 * [crossref_relation_isrefviewof.sql](sql/crossref_relation_isreviewof.sql)
 * [datacite_relation_reviews.sql](sql/datacite_relation_reviews.sql)

-The scripts are used to identify reviewed preprints with publication year 2023 in both Crossref and DataCite, as well as preprint reviews with publication year 2023.
+The scripts are used to identify reviewed preprints with publication year 2023 in both Crossref and DataCite, as well as preprint reviews with publication year 2023 in both systems.
 For reviewed preprints, information is collected about the preprint platform and, for all reviews that themselves have a DOI, the review platform.
 For preprint reviews, information is similarly collected about the review platform and the preprint platform.

 This analysis was performed using [Curtin Open Knowledge Initiative (COKI)](https://openknowledge.community/) infrastructure, which is documented on GitHub: https://github.com/The-Academic-Observatory.
 Here, a number of open data sources (including Crossref and DataCite) are ingested into a Google Big Query environment, which can then be queried via SQL.